 Rimini is a lively and crowded city on the Adriatic Sea.
 Enjoy the thousand faces of Rimini: sea and beach, history, art and culture, famous film director Fellini’s cinematic locations, venues and new trends, sport activities, relax and spa, amusement parks, country-side and castles, local gastronomy, shopping tour and many events for all tastes and for all ages.
-Walk across the piazzas, the bridges, the arches and the churches of the city center, lay in the sun on the sandy beaches immediately outside the city center and enjoy the fascinating beach/social life at night.
+Walk across the piazzas, bridges, arches, and the churches of the city center, lay in the sun on the sandy beaches immediately outside the city center and enjoy the fascinating beach/social life at night.

 Ravenna is a remarkable city known as home to at least 8 UNESCO world heritage monuments and a wide range of jaw-dropping examples of mosaic, painting, sculpture, and architecture.
 The city’s historical and cultural importance is also due to its strategic location on the Adriatic coast and site of the tomb of Dante Alighieri, father of the Italian language and storied poet of the Divine Comedy, considered by some the greatest poet and work of Italian literature.
 We will have a guided tour of the city and enjoy a local lunch together.

 Mantua is a city of art that embodies all the cultural beauties of its glorious past.
 The city is very famous for its Renaissance architectural style.
-Stop by the Ducal Palace, former residence of the Gonzaga family, with its unforgettable apartments rich in works of art from any century.
-Immerse yourself in the city centre and take some time to taste the famous thousands-year-old local recipes that you won’t forget!
+Stop by the Ducal Palace, former residence of the Gonzaga family, with its unforgettable apartments rich in works of art.
+Immerse yourself in the city center and take some time to taste the famous local recipes that you won’t forget!

-Veneto is a fascinating northeastern region bordering on the Adriatic Sea.
-Verona is one of Italy’s most picturesque cities.
-It is the legendary home of Shakespeare’s Romeo and Juliet and site of some of the best preserved Roman ruins in the nation, including an amazing Coliseum-type arena where outdoor operas are still performed.
+Veneto is a fascinating northeastern region bordering on the Adriatic Sea, and Verona is one of Italy’s most picturesque cities.
+It is the legendary home of Shakespeare’s Romeo and Juliet and site of some of the best preserved Roman ruins in the country, including an amazing Roman arena where operas are still performed.

-The schedule will be announced upon arrival; the field study is not an overnight tour, but will include 2-4 individual field trips through the semester to select sites.
-Locations may include Reggio Emilia, Parma, Modena, Bologna or others.
+The schedule will be announced upon arrival.
+The field study is not an overnight tour, but will include 2-4 individual field trips through the semester to select sites.
+Locations may include Reggio Emilia, Parma, Modena, or Bologna.
 Students are not allowed to audit the course, and must register for the optional tour in order to participate.
 Students will be required to keep a detailed journal throughout the field study, to respond and reflect on topics and questions posed by the professor.
 A final paper and presentation will be required as part of the final course evaluation.